Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Methods

-The different training/inference methods tested may bias certain approaches to lower/higher entropy predictions and the ideal operating point may vary.
-For this reason it was important to choose our primary evaluation metric appropriately.
-We selected the the \acrfull{ap} (also known as the area under the precision recall curve), since it is operating point independent.
+\paragraph{Core segmentation metrics} The different training and inference methods tested may bias certain approaches toward lower or higher entropy predictions, meaning the ideal operating point may vary.
+For this reason, it was important to choose our primary evaluation metric appropriately.
+We selected the \acrfull{ap} (also known as the area under the precision-recall curve) since it is operating-point independent.
 We additionally employed the \acrfull{dsc}, \acrfull{avd} (as a percentage of intracranial volume (ICV)), \acrfull{asd}, \acrfull{lpre}, and \acrfull{lrec}.
-With the exception of the \acrshort{avd}, all of these metrics are undefined when the ground truth mask is empty, so, for \acrshort{isl}, we also report the percentage of subject-level false positives out of these true negative cases.